Hafan y Coed Adult Mental Health Unit, Llandough Hospital

 Frustrated by the ‘wellbeing’ agenda espoused by the arts in health movement from both a service user perspective and an artist one, the Brief History of Healing project seeks to promote the benefits of art and the act of making, particularly in relation to social and institutional care.
 It is also a means of providing a platform for the patients' voice, putting the patient narrative above the multiple narratives created by layers of social, economic, political and institutional constraints.

-Since Feb 2020 I have been visiting people at home who are experiencing mental ill health and making art with them on a weekly basis.
-The panedemic has meant finding new ways to maintain this contact and to address the compounded sense of isolation experienced by people who are already isolated within their communities, the project is currently on hold and current work is all home/bed studio based.
+I began visiting people at home who are experiencing mental ill health and making art with them on a weekly basis.
+The panedemic has meant finding new ways to maintain this contact and to address the compounded sense of isolation experienced by people who are already isolated within their communities, the project is currently on hold and my current work is all home/bed studio based.

 Painting and handmaking are intrinsic to my practice, current subjects and obsessions include animals with unusual characteristics, daytime tv and the mental health ‘experts’ who populate it, the commodification of the wellbeing agenda and the rise of the online support group.